The local Gross-Prasad conjecture over $\mathbb{R}$: Epsilon dichotomy: Introduction

-In section \ref{sec:redtoendoscopypf}, we first classify the tempered local $L$-parameters of special orthogonal groups over $\BR$, then we complete the proof of Theorem \ref{thm:toprove} via mathematical induction and \cite[Prop.~7.4]{MR1295124}.
+In Section \ref{sec:redtoendoscopypf}, we carry out the reduction of Theorem \ref{thm:toprove}.
+Parabolic reduction first reduces to the good-parity case in the sense of \cite[\S 4.1]{moeglin2020paquets}.
+Endoscopic reduction then reduces to the basic small-rank cases.
+The proof is completed by case-by-case verification of basic cases.

-\textbf{Acknowledgement.} We would like to thank D. Jiang suggesting the problem and helpful comments.
-We would also like to thank C. Wan for helpful discussion and crucial suggestions on Theorem \ref{thm:classifyparameters}.
-The work of this paper is supported in part by the Research Assistantship from the NSF grant DMS-1901802.
-Z. Luo would also like to thank the Department of Mathematics, University of Chicago, for the research fund through the Dickson Instructorship.
-Finally we would like to thank the anonymous referee for helpful comments and suggestions.
+\textbf{Acknowledgments.} We thank D. Jiang for suggesting the problem and for helpful comments.
+We thank C. Wan for helpful discussions and suggestions concerning the endoscopic reduction.
+The first author thanks R. Chen for helpful information on theta correspondence used in the proof of the basic cases, and C. Lo for helpful discussions on the local Langlands correspondence.
+This work was supported in part by a Research Assistantship from NSF grant DMS-1901802.
+Z. Luo thanks the Department of Mathematics at the University of Chicago for research support through the Dickson Instructorship, and Purdue University for startup support.
+During an essential revision of the article, the first author was supported by the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101034255.
+We thank the anonymous referee for helpful comments and suggestions.